NoahVlncrt/content/content/posts/minecraft-infrared-setup.md

 description: "Hosting a minecraft server doesn't have to be hard lets use docker and infrared to get it all setup"
 categories: [Docker, Reverse Proxy, Infrared]
 date: 2023-01-27T11:49:26-05:00
-draft: false
+draft: true
 ---

+{{TOC}}

 # Introduction
 While hosting a Minecraft server isn't difficult it can be tricky.
 I'll be using Docker and a reverse proxy to show you how to setup and host your Minecraft server safe and securely!
-This all came about because while I thought it was going to be easy it ended up being a lot harder then it should have been.
+This all came about because while I thought it was going to be easy it ended up being a lot harder than it should have been.
 Especially when it came to setting up the reverse proxy.

 # Prerequisites
 Before we get started you'll need the following.
 - Docker and docker compose
 - The ability to port forward on your router
-- A domain name (for this we'll be using 'minecraftserver.com' as the domain name)
+- A domain name (for this example we'll be using 'minecraftserver.com' as the domain name)
-- The ability to setup A records on that domain (I recommend cloudflare but it's up to you)
+- The ability to setup A records on that domain (I recommend Cloudflare but it's up to you)
+- Your devices IP address

 # Setting Up The Minecraft Server
 First we need to setup a Minecraft server.
-I'll be using the itzg/minecraft-server image as it is extremely flexible and allows for a lot of customization with mods.
+I'll be using the itzg/minecraft-server [itzg/minecraft-server](https://github.com/itzg/docker-minecraft-server) as it is extremely flexible and allows for a lot of customization with mods.
 Create a file called 'docker-compose.yml' this is where we will be deploying the containers.
 Paste the following into your docker compose file.

 ```yml
 version: "3.3"